1jour1vin

 About the estate:

-Located on clay-limestone soil overlooking the right bank of the Dordogne River, this estate has become one of the driving forces behind the revival of Bergerac.
-Isabelle Carles and Franck Pascal produce lively, pure wines with intense flavors and great freshness, which they offer at very affordable prices.
-The reds are sulfur-free and made without additives, even at bottling.
+Located on clay-limestone soil overlooking the right bank of the Dordogne, this estate stands out as one of the driving forces behind Bergerac’s renaissance.
+Isabelle Carles and Franck Pascal craft lively, pure wines with intense character and remarkable freshness, which they offer at very affordable prices.
+The reds are sulfur-free and contain no additives, even at bottling.
 This approach is masterfully executed: after aeration, the wines remain clean and well-structured, with perfect, natural acidity.

 Loading...